markhuot/codeigniter-core-updates/README.md

 ### Errors

-Any exceptions thrown and not caught during execution of the controller method, the before, or the after filters will be presented within the CI `show_error` method.
+Any exceptions thrown and not caught during execution of the controller method, the before, or the after filters will be presented within the CI `show_error` function.
 The method will be passed the `getMessage()` value of the exception.